 - Click Save marking guide and make it ready

 Once you have created a marking guide and selected Save marking guide and make it ready students will be able to view the marking guide when they open the assigment link.
 If you choose Save as draft when creating the marking guide students will not be able to see it when they open the assignment link.

-On the assignment's home page, click the View [number] submitted assignments.
+- On the assignment's home page, click the View all submissions.

-On the Submissions page, in the Status column (at the far right), click the Grade link (or icon) for the first submitted assignment.
+- On the Submissions page, in the Grade column, click the Grade button for the submitted assignment.